Golden Arches: Variations

 The McDonald's arches in Sedona, Arizona, were made turquoise when the yellow color had been deemed by government officials to be contrasting too much against the scenic red rock.

 As of 2019, seven McDonald's signs only have one arch, including locations in Magnolia, New Jersey; Winter Haven, Florida; Montrose, Colorado; and the McDonald's sign in Pine Bluff, Arkansas.

 The McDonald's restaurant at 610 Del Monte Ave., Monterey, California, has black arches.

 The McDonald's in North Scottsdale, Arizona, on 18241 N Pima Rd also has black arches.

 The McDonald's restaurant at 2172 Sunset Blvd. in Rocklin, California, has dark red arches.

 The restaurant at Champs-Elysées in Paris, France, includes a neon McDonald's sign with white arches.
-Also, a recently built McDonald's in Bruges, Belgium, has white arches.
+A McDonald's in Bruges, Belgium, has white arches.
+In late 2026 or early 2027, a McDonalds located within F.C.
+Copenhagen's home ground, Parken Stadium, opens and will have white arches.
+This change was a mandatory requirement from the club as the colours of their archrivals Brøndby IF, are yellow.

 In 2017, McDonald's China Division was renamed to Golden Arches while keeping the restaurant's name as McDonald's.
 McDonald's spokesperson explained that the rename was due to McDonald's Corporation sold bulk of its China Division to CITIC Group and Carlyle Capital.

 In 2018 and again in 2019, McDonald's turned the arches upside down on its social media accounts in celebration of International Women's Day, changing the "M" to a "W".
 A McDonald's franchise operated by Patricial Williams in Lynwood, California, also flipped the arches on its sign.
 This prompted a mild backlash, with some arguing that the move was hypocritical due to the chain's underpaying of employees, and others observing that the "M" in the logo could just as easily stand for "men" as it could for "McDonald's".